-Affiliate Scholarship
+Affiliate Camp Scholarship

-\$2,000 is awarded to new students who have attended or worked at Hume Lake or Thousand Pines.
-Applicant must present certificate or other applicable documentation.
-Renewal requires additional work competed in the previous summer.
+\$2,000 is awarded to new students who have worked at a Christian Summer Camp (such as Hume Lake or Thousand Pines).
+Applicant must present a certificate or other applicable documentation.
+Renewal requires additional work completed in the previous summer.